-AG1, formerly known as Athletic Greens, is a 75 ingredient, daily health supplement that has recently launched in Singapore.
+AG1, formerly known as Athletic Greens, is a daily health supplement that has recently launched in Singapore.
 It describes itself as "a Foundational Nutrition drink made with 75 of the highest quality ingredients, including pre-, pro-, and synbiotics, vitamins, minerals, and whole-food sourced ingredients."

-AG1's marketing claims that the green powder blend covers a wide variety of dietary gaps and can even improve performance in a number of areas.
-The blend is a proprietary blend, actually four different mixes combined.
+AG1's marketing claims that the green powder blend covers a wide variety of dietary gaps and can improve performance in a number of areas.
+The blend is a proprietary blend, four different 'mixes' combined.
 As a propriety blend the amount of each ingredient does not have to be legally stated.
 This protects the manufacturer from others copying the formula.
 But, as the most expensive product in its class, is it all that it claims to be?

 As always, we advise that if you are considering changing your diet, exercise or lifestyle practices, please discuss plans with your primary medical practitioner before making any changes.